Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 	- Having a buffer which contains n number of locations.
 The increased number of locations allow for more to be stored in the buffer.
 	- Circular buffering is the technique of managing these locations so that they can be re-used.

+### Device Class Characteristics
+- A typical computer system will handle many types of devices, such as:
+	- Character devices (keyboard, monitor)